An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Results

-In Table \ref{tab:table3}, we further breakdown immediate and long-term recall performance, including median scores and interquartile range (IQR), and in Table \ref{tab:table4}, we show the results of statistical tests performed.
-Finally, we use violin and box plots to represent the overall score distributions for \textit{Learn Your Way} and \textit{Digital Reader} in Figure \ref{fig:figure3}.
+In Table \ref{tab:table3}, we further breakdown immediate and long-term recall performance, including median scores and interquartile range (\textit{IQR}), and in Table \ref{tab:table4}, we show the results of statistical tests performed.
+Finally, we use violin and box plots to represent the overall score distributions for \textit{Learn Your Way} and \textit{Textbook} in Figure \ref{fig:figure3}.

-When looking at the differences in students’ scores in the \textit{Learn Your Way} condition, students' performance was almost identical between the immediate recall assessment (\textit{M} = 9.2 / 12 points, or 77\%) and long-term recall assessment (\textit{M} = 4.7 / 6 points, or 78\%).
-This result suggests that \textit{Learn Your Way} students retained similar levels of information from the learning material, even after a delay of 3-7 days post-session.
+To ensure that performance outcomes were not driven by the duration of time students spent learning the content, we modeled the relationship between educational tool condition and learning duration on recall scores for both immediate and long-term recall assessments.
+Specifically, we employed a generalized additive model (GAM) to account for potential non-linear relationships between learning duration and assessment performance.

+For immediate recall scores, the model explained 13.4\% of the total deviance.
+The non-parametric smooth terms for learning duration were not significant for either \textit{Learn Your Way} ($edf=1$, $F=0.48$, $p=.49$) or \textit{Textbook} ($edf=1.82$, $F=1.43$, $p=.283$).
+Similar results were observed for long-term recall scores, where the model explained 9.1\% of the total deviance.
+Again, the smooth terms for learning duration were not significant for \textit{Learn Your Way} ($edf=1$, $F=1.53$, $p=.222$) or the \textit{Textbook} condition ($edf= 1$, $F= 0.15$, $p=.703$).
+Collectively, these findings suggest that learning duration did not meaningfully influence performance outcomes on either the immediate or long-term recall assessment, regardless of the experimental condition.

+Finally, to account for variations in the retention interval across students, we employed another GAM to model the relationship between length of delay (3--7 days) and long-term recall performance.
+The model explained 8.2\% of the total deviance.
+The non-parametric smooth terms for delay duration were not significant for \textit{Learn Your Way} ($edf=1$, $F=1.09$, $p=.3$) or \textit{Textbook} ($edf=1$, $F=0.02$, $p=.903$), demonstrating that the specific length of delay did not significantly influence long-term recall within our required follow-up window of 3--7 days.

+Regardless of experimental condition, assessment performance remained remarkably stable across time.
+Specifically, the \textit{Learn Your Way} participants achieved nearly identical percentage scores on the immediate recall assessment ($M = 9.2/12$; 77\%) and the long-term recall assessment ($M = 4.7/6$; 78\%).
+Similarly, \textit{Textbook} participants demonstrated a slight decrease of only one percentage point from immediate recall ($M = 8.2/12$; 68\%) to long-term recall ($M = 4/6$; 67\%).
+These results suggest that students retained the vast majority of acquired information, with negligible decay occurring across the 3--7 day retention interval.
+Consequently, the performance advantage observed for \textit{Learn Your Way} during the immediate assessment was maintained through the long-term recall phase.

 As an exploratory analysis, we also investigated whether or not the use of more learning modalities, and thus, more content transformation capabilities, in the \textit{Learn Your Way} condition had an effect on students’ immediate and long-term recall performance.
 Table \ref{tab:table5} shows the different learning modalities that \textit{Learn Your Way} participants used during the learning phase.
 As a reminder, all participants landed in Immersive Text by default and 100\% of students utilized the QuizMe feature during their learning session.